 How to Hang a Gallery Wall

 First and foremost—don’t stress!
 Remember when hanging a gallery wall that it doesn’t have to be perfect.
 Small variations signal a natural, relaxed vibe.
 But that doesn’t mean you can’t achieve a gallery that feels like an extension of you personality and style.
 The tips provided here are intended for totally custom gallery walls, but we also offer easy-to-order, easy-to-hang predesigned gallery walls for your digital photos that come with a life-size hanging guide.

 Grab a hammer, the hanging hardware that came with your Framebridge frame, and a pencil.

 Keep your frames 2-3 inches apart and the spacing consistent between each frame.

-Take a step back from time to time as you work.
-It will help you maintain a sense of perspective.
+Take a step back from time to time as you work to help you maintain a sense of perspective.

 This question is one of the most contested in home design!
 Here’s our take: If your gallery wall will hang above a piece of furniture, plan for the bottom of your lowest frame to hang 7-10 inches above the top of your furniture.
 If your gallery wall is hanging on an empty wall, aim for the center of your whole arrangement to hang about 57 inches above the floor.
 Check out this blog post for more tips on how high to hang your art.

 You’ve gotten your gallery wall ideas together and learned how to frame your digital photos, art prints, prints and polaroids.
 You worked with a gallery wall designer or braved it on your own.
 Now comes the fun part!
 Start by holding your lowest piece of art against the wall to find the perfect spot.
 Estimate and mark the correct nail/hook placement for your piece, and then hammer the nail so the hook is where you want the wire or hanging hardware.
 Depending on the size, your piece will either have a sawtooth hanger, a hanging wire, or corner brackets.
 More on how to hang specifically for your hardware over here.